During the winter you want to keep as much heat inside the house as you can, right? With some small tweaks in your home, you can do just that!

 4. Change Furnace Filters

 This will also improve the air quality in your home!
-You’ll be making your house warmer and cleaner.
+You’ll be keeping your house warmer and cleaner with just a 5 minute task.

 5. Fix or Replace Windows

-When the weather gets colder, you might feel a little draft coming through your windows.
-The first thing I suggest trying are weather-strips which are super inexpensive fix.
+When the weather gets colder, you might feel drafts coming around your windows.
+The first thing I suggest trying is foam tape weather stripping.
+This is a super inexpensive fix.

 Stores sell insulated curtains too.
-Unfortunately they block the sunlight out of your house, but they will keep the cold air from coming in!
+Unfortunately, they block the sunlight out of your house, but they will keep the cold air from coming in.
+Opening these curtains in the daylight hours will help passively warm the house.

 6. Stop Drafts Under Doors